psons/tlog/README.md

 x - Document method get_xa_story_tasks()
-x - for xa_story_tasks update source stories x - limit tasks pulled from a story to the maxTasks: value d - don't count xa against maxTasks read from a story d - limit the stories in an endeavor to those listed in the prioritized.md
+x - for xa_story_tasks update source stories x - limit tasks pulled from a story to the maxTasks: value x - fix bug: in progress isn't in scrum currently. d - don't count xa against maxTasks read from a story d - limit the stories in an endeavor to those listed in the prioritized.md